jivimberg/jivimberg.github.io/source/_posts/2021-03-07-google-docs-could-be-so-much-better.markdown

 date: 2021-03-07 18:50:06 -0800
 comments: true
 categories:
+description: Improving Docs has the potential of completely overhauling the way information flows through an organization.
+Here are some ideas on how it could be improved.
+image: /images/posts/2021-03-29/roam.png
 ---

 Lots of businesses run on Google Docs.
 It's how we write memos, define strategies, discuss proposals, document decisions, write tutorials, and plenty of other things.